Reservation of Separate Amenities Act, 1953: Introduction of the bill

 The Act was reinforced and supported by several other Apartheid laws that ensured social segregation.
 The Group Areas Act defined that the word 'occupation of a particular area set aside for Whites', meant excluding non-whites from restaurants, tea rooms, eating rooms, and clubs.
 Liquor Act, 1928 amended 1977, required a special permit to allow different races to drink together.
 The Motor Transport Act, amended in 1955, required taxis and buses to have certificates stating what races could be conveyed.
 The State-Aided Institution Act, amended in 1957, granted boards of intuitions funded by the state, the right to determine the hours, conditions, and restrictions of their venues for use by non-whites, and covered libraries, museums, art galleries, public parks, and zoos.

 Municipalities quickly made use of the Act to pass by-laws that reserved certain areas for whites only.

 A notable exception to the segregation that was implemented following the Act was the Johannesburg Zoo and Zoo Lake.
 Due to requirements in the "Deed of Gift", under which the land for the zoo and lake was acquired, segregation was not permitted and consequently, the zoo and public park where the lake is located were open to all races from the time they were established.

+Modifications to the act

 In 1960, an amendment to the Act was made when beach segregation was introduced.
 It enabled local authorities to make beaches and the adjacent sea exclusive to certain races.

-Modifications to the act

 Interpretations and modifications to the spirit of the Act were made by the government starting in 1970's and early eighties but were subject still, in some cases, to decisions made by Provincial Authorities, Department of Community Development, and local authorities.
 Some of the changes were: